 AddressOld Town, Fort Collins, CO 80524, USA

-Fun fact: Old Town Fort Collins was the inspiration for Disneyland’s Main Street USA.
-The charming, old buildings and stone-lined streets truly feel like a fantasyland, except the shops that line it are the real deal.
+Old Town Fort Collins was the inspiration for Disneyland’s Main Street USA, and the charming, old buildings and stone-lined streets truly feel like a fantasyland.

-You’ll also find colorful public art installations, water features and fun, interactive displays that bring the community together on the bricks in Old Town.
+You’ll also find colorful public art installations, water features, and fun, interactive displays that bring the community together on the bricks in Old Town.
 It will come as no surprise that this section of Fort Collins has been named one of America's best downtown areas.

-First, there are free tours every 30 minutes (from 11 a.m.-4:30 p.m.) that take you into the guts of this monster brewhouse (the largest wood cellar beer production facility in the nation), complete with lots of free beer.
-But you’ll also want to carve out plenty of time to chill on the lawn.
+At New Belgium Brewing, there are free tours every 30 minutes (from 11 a.m. to 4:30 p.m.) that take you into the guts of this monster brewhouse (the largest wood cellar beer production facility in the nation), complete with lots of free beer.

-It feels like a festival here.
-Any given afternoon, especially weekends, you will find hundreds of people sitting around the huge yard lined with food trucks, sipping beer, playing lawn games and strumming instruments.
-It's the coolest place in town to hang out.
+However, carve out plenty of time to chill on the lawn because it often feels like a festival here.
+On any given afternoon, especially weekends, you will find hundreds of people sitting around the huge yard lined with food trucks sipping beer, playing lawn games, and strumming instruments.

-There's also Zwei Brewing Co.
-Black Bottle Brewery, Coopersmith's Pub and Brewing, Three Four Beers Company as well as the massive Anheuser-Busch branch in Fort Collins.
-You can tour multiple breweries on quirky Magic Bus Tours.
-Take a bike, bus, limo or go by foot.
+There's also Zwei Brewing, Black Bottle Brewery, Coopersmith's Pub and Brewing, and the Three Four Beers Company as well as the massive Anheuser-Busch branch in Fort Collins.
+You can tour multiple breweries on quirky Magic Bus Tours, or take a bike, bus, limo, or go by foot.

 Play in the Fort Collins Museum of Discovery

-Even if you’re not the museum type, add this to your Colorado bucket list.
-The Fort Collins Museum of Discovery is the best place in town to take your kids and is fun for all ages.
+Even if you’re not the museum type, add the Fort Collins Museum of Discovery to your Colorado bucket list.
+It's the best place in town to take your kids and is fun for all ages.

 Head South to Jessup Farm Artisan Village

-Jessup Farm Artisan Village feels like traveling back in time, but with hip, updated offerings.
+Jessup Farm Artisan Village feels like traveling back in time, but with hip, updated amenities.